ibm-cloud-docs/databases-for-postgresql/howto-autoscaling.md

 Disk - Disk autoscaling can scale when either disk usage reaches a certain threshold, Disk I/O utilization reach a certain threshold, or both.
 (The "or" in the UI operates as an `inclusive or`, `|`, `v`.)
 The amount of IOPS available to your deployment increases with disk size at a ratio of 10 IOPS for each GB.

-The resource numbers refer to each database node in a deployment.
+The resource numbers refer to each database member in a deployment.
 For example, there are two data members in a PostgreSQL deployment and if the deployment is scaled with 10 GB of disk and 1 GB of RAM, that means each member gets 10 GB of disk and 1 GB of RAM.
 The total resources added to your deployment is 20 GB of disk and 2 GB of RAM.

 ## Autoscaling Considerations